troessner/troessner.github.io/README.md

 [Hitfox Group](http://www.hitfoxgroup.com/), Berlin (Germany)

 The Hitfox Group is a company builder and accelerator in the Berlin startup ecosystem.
 As senior software developer I was working on high load production services and new products.
-Furthermore I was involved in building team culture, recruiting and clean code guidelines.

 #### 2002 – 2013 / Freelance Software Developer